utpal-maiti/utpal-maiti/InterviewQuestionsAnswers/Visual Studio Code (VS Code)/Running Dotnet tests in Visual Studio Code.md

      dotnet test --filter FullyQualifiedName~Namespace.ClassName
      ```
      Replace `Namespace.ClassName` with the actual namespace and class name of your test file.

-7. **View Results**: The test results will be displayed in the terminal, showing which tests passed and which failed.
-   To run tests for a single method in a file using Visual Studio Code, follow these steps:

 8. **Run Tests for a Single Method**:
    - Open the terminal in Visual Studio Code.